erdnaxe/Arc_en_Cercles/README.md

 * Server side algorithm: no cheating and scoreboard management,
 * Different level of difficulty (with more colours),
-* Can play game globally (on all client at the same time) or not.
+* Can play game globally (on all client at the same time) or not,
+* API to let AI or bots play the game.

-And much more!
+And much more coming!

 ## How to build and host a server